aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 <div class="blob">

-1. Without a plan, a project like tinymorph would be way harder to manage.
+1. Without a plan, a project like morph would be way harder to manage.
 We have machine learning components, real-time UI interactions, and infrastructure decisions all happening in parallel.
 The plan helped us map out how everything fits together and what needs to happen first.
 It also helped reduce misunderstandings, especially around responsibilities.
 For instance, once we wrote out who was handling the editor vs. the ML inference server, it helped people focus on their parts while still being able to contribute to other areas.

 2. The main advantage is that it catches problems early and keeps the team from stepping on each other’s toes.
 If a change breaks the build or causes formatting issues, we find out right away.
 That’s huge when you're working across frontend and backend.
 On the downside, CI/CD systems can be a bit opaque when they fail.
 It sometimes takes longer than expected to track down the root cause of a failing pipeline, especially if it’s something that works locally but not in the cloud environment.
 Still, the benefits outweigh the setup cost in the long run.